Jin Fengling: Playing career

-After China failed to qualify for the 2006 Winter Olympics, the Chinese national team took part in the 2005–06 and 2006–07 seasons of the Naisten SM-sarja, the premier women's league in Finland, under the name "Team China."
+After China failed to qualify for the 2006 Winter Olympics, the Chinese national team took part in the 2005–06 and 2006–07 seasons of the Naisten SM-sarja (NSMs), the premier women's league in Finland, under the name "Team China."
 Selected as Team China's top two players, Jin and teammate Sun Rui were invited to sign with the Espoo Blues Naiset, the top team in the Naisten SM-sarja, and played with the team during the later part of the 2005–06 season.
 She took home her second Asian Winter Games bronze medal with China at the 2007 Changchun games.
-In the 2007–08 season she, along with her teammate Qi Xueting, played with the Strathmore Rockies of Strathmore, Alberta in the Western Women's Hockey League (WWHL), in order to further develop in the lead up to the 2008 World Championship.
+In the 2007–08 season, she, along with her teammate Qi Xueting, played with the Strathmore Rockies of Strathmore, Alberta, in the Western Women's Hockey League (WWHL), in order to further develop in the lead-up to the 2008 World Championship.

 At the 2009 Winter Universiade, Jin scored the first goal in the first game of the first women's ice hockey tournament ever included as part of the Winter Universiade programme, as China went on to win silver.
 She represented her country as an alternate-captain at the 2010 Winter Olympics in Vancouver, where she tallied the second-most points of all players on the team.
 China claimed its third consecutive bronze medal at the 2011 Asian Winter Games, boosted by Jin's tournament-leading 7 assists.
 After the Chinese national team was relegated from the IIHF top division at the 2009 Women's World Championship, she completed two World Championship tournaments in Division I prior to her retirement in 2013.